silvenachen/FPGA-based-Accelerator-for-Diffusion-Language-Models/documentation/mdlm.md

 *Figure 10: Roofline model representation showing the relationship between operational intensity (OI) and performance.

 ### Performance Evaluation
 For the DDitBlock featuring sequential computations through various operators, The total **FLOPs** for each step are modeled as below.
 Specifically, all the GEMM computations are supported by output-stationary styled systolic arrays.
+For instance, the following figure shows how to model the compute peak of a 4*4 systolic array.

 ![](./fig/sa.png)